wp-plugins/commentluv/readme.txt

 == Upgrade Notice ==

-= 2.90.9.7 =
+= 2.90.9.8 =

-Improved detection of commentluv requests and Italian language update
+More language packs added for Hungarian, Slovakian and Vietnamese and improved fetching routine

 == Configuration ==